salman0719/microsoft-copilot-web-chat/README.md

 2. `npm start` or `npm run preview`
    1. See the bundled version in action, browse to http://localhost:5000/

-# Code

--  This is the REST API for distributing Direct Line tokens
-   -  `GET /api/directline/token` will generate a new Direct Line token for the React app

 # Overview

 This demonstration includes multiple parts:

+-  A microsoft authentication system (using `msal`)
--  A web page with Web Chat integrated via JavaScript bundle
+-  Microsoft Copilot's Web Chat integrated via JavaScript bundle
 -  Web Chat canvas customized through the use of CSS and Vanilla JS
--  A Restify web server for distributing tokens
-   -  A REST API that generates Direct Line token for new conversations

 ## Content of the `.env` files